mpv-player/mpv/DOCS/man/input.rst

     Returns ``yes`` if the demuxer is idle, which means the demuxer cache is filled to the requested amount, and is currently not reading more data.

+``demuxer-via-network``
+    Returns ``yes`` if the stream demuxed via the main demuxer is most likely played via network.
+What constitutes "network" is not always clear, might be used for other types of untrusted streams, could be wrong in certain cases, and its definition might be changing.
+Also, external files (like separate audio files or streams) do not influence the value of this property (currently).

 ``paused-for-cache``
     Returns ``yes`` when playback is paused because of waiting for the cache.